 Top Beaches in Mozambique and Things to Do

 The laidback surfer town of Tofo in the Inhambane province was my first beach destination in Mozambique.
 It caught my eye because it caters to backpackers and luxury travellers alike due to various hotel options.
-It also makes the ideal place to unwind if you need a place to recover on your way up north.
+It is also the ideal place to unwind if you need a place to recover on your way up north.

 Why Tofo Beach Is Famous